MrDoctorKovacic/GoQMW/README.md

 }
 ```

-### What's the difference between settings and session values?
+### The difference between settings and session values

 All incoming data typically falls into one of these two categories.
 They are made distinct with entirely different endpoints and processing.
 But together they make up the bulk of query-able vehicle information.

 Generally, **Settings** will define values that should persist through reboots of the program and device (since these are saved to disk frequently).
 Examples: